File Current Year Returns and Extensions

 - Missing or Inaccurate Information.
 You can’t file an accurate return if the information you need is incorrect or unavailable.
 Information returns such as Schedule K1 or Form 1099 arrive too late to meet the April deadline.

 - Schedules and timing interfere.
-Sometimes you simply run out of time and get your information in late, within two or three weeks within deadline.
-In most cases, unless the return is simple, you will automatically be placed on extension to ensure missing a late filing penalty.
+Sometimes you simply run out of time and get your information in late, within two or three weeks within the deadline.
+In most cases, unless the return is simple, you will automatically be placed on an extension to ensure missing a late filing penalty.
 Filing an extension will let you deal with the situations at hand without having to worry about filing your tax return.

 - Snowbirds.
 Seniors who spend colder months away from primary residences may also file rather than rush their returns.